 We note that the impact of an unintended birth may differ by age of occurrence, even within the age group 15 to 19.
 We thus explore whether impacts on education are exacerbated when exposure to a TRAP law occurs at an earlier age.
-In Panel B of Table 4, exp{bs} indicates exposure before age 18.
+In Panel B of Table 2, $exp{bs}$ indicates exposure before age 18.
 While the findings for White women are comparable, we find that effects are larger for Black women.
 Exposure before age 18 decreases their college initiation by 1.2 percentage points (2.1 percent) and decreases college completion by 1.4 percentage points (5.8 percent), significant at the 1 percent level.
+We note that these estimates are robust to controlling for later-life exposure (at ages 18-24 and 25-29; results not shown).